 - Notify Student Health Services promptly if you have tested positive or been diagnosed with COVID-19.

-- OPTIONAL: Engage in daily symptom monitoring and reporting, using the guidelines and tools established by Pitzer and Student Health Services (SHS).
+- OPTIONAL: Engage in symptom monitoring and reporting if you should feel symptomatic, using the guidelines and tools established by Pitzer and Student Health Services (SHS).

 - Stay home or in your residence room if you feel unwell, follow up with your healthcare provider to get medical care, and report your symptoms to Student Health Services.